SymfonyCasts/symfony5/sfcasts/ep5-security/scheb-2fa.md

 Let me explain.
-When we submit a valid email and password into the login form, the two-factor authentication system - via a listener - is going to decide whether or not it should *interrupt* authentication and start the two factor authentication process... where it redirects the user to the "enter the code" form.
+When we submit a valid email and password into the login form, the two-factor authentication system - via a listener - is going to decide whether or not it should *interrupt* authentication and start the two-factor authentication process... where it redirects the user to the "enter the code" form.

 If we think about it, we definitely *do* want this to happen when a user logs in